 1. Over the course of 2015, IDC has increased their estimates of the worldwide wearables market growth every quarter, now estimating 214.6M units will be shipped in 2019.
 Their estimate just 9 months ago (March 2015) was 126.1M units for 2019.
 For those counting at home, that’s over 70% growth in the market projection in less than a year.
 So what’s driving the increases?
 Jitesh Ubrani, one of the IDC analysts authoring the report, told me the growth in the estimate was due to “more form factors, more vendors, and more fashionable designs”.

 2. IDC expects “vastly improved experiences” with wearables to drive additional growth in the wearables market.
 It’s fair to say that if wearables don’t deliver “vastly improved experiences”, the wearables market will not meet its lofty growth expectations.
 As we’ve discussed before, wearables are in a somewhat unique situation where the technology has advanced much faster than the use cases, particularly in sports & fitness wearables.
 The technology exists to deliver “vastly improved experiences”, but the “whole products” are relatively few and far between today.
 However, that’s changing.
 We’re seeing compelling new experiences being developed at Valencell with our licenses and their plans for the future.
 It’s good to hear that IDC is seeing it as well.

-With the wearables market growing so quickly and dynamically that the even the projected market size has growth north of 70% in less than a year, it will undoubtedly be an interesting few years in wearables.
+With the wearables market growing so quickly and dynamically that even the projected market size has grown north of 70% in less than a year, it will undoubtedly be an interesting few years in wearables.
 Keep an eye on this market.
 It changes every quarter and practically every day!